bfischer1121/extjs2react/README.md

   - [ ] Proxies

 ## Need Help?
-If your company migrating an ExtJS app to React (or other framework) and you could use some help, feel free to email me at my github username (looks like bfis----1121) at gmail.com
+If your company is migrating an ExtJS app to React (or other framework) and would like some help, feel free to email me at my github username (looks like bfis----1121) at gmail.com